HarvardMapCollection/tutorials/census/browse-social-explorer/index.md

 >**Tip:** [Censusreporter.org](https://censusreporter.org/) is a tool for learning which census variables are available, and how they are collected.

 ## Example use case

+This tutorial will practice exploring data based on the following parameters:
-- We will be exploring `tenure` data, which looks at owner vs. renter-occupied units.
+- **Topic:** The `tenure` variable, which looks at owner vs. renter-occupied units.
-- We want to preview census responses that have been aggregated to the **census tract** level.
+- **Geographic Level:** Census responses that have been aggregated to the **census tract** level.
-- Our area of study is near the Harvard campus, in Somerville and Cambridge.
+- **Location:** Near the Harvard campus, in Somerville and Cambridge.
-- We'll be looking at the most recent [estimates](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) at the time this guide was written, 2015-2019.
+- **Year:** The most recent [estimates](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) at the time this guide was written, 2015-2019.

 ## Getting started with Social Explorer